cac-t-u-s/cac-t-u-s.github.io/pages/bpc.md

 # `BPC` – Break-Point Curve

 The `BPC` [object](objects) is a variant of the [`BPF`](bpf) where x-coordinates are not ordered.
-It allows to draw free curves (shapes, trajectories) as a succession of 2D-points.
+It allows drawing free curves (shapes, trajectories) as a succession of 2D-points.

 ## Construction